ewolff/service-mesh-primer/manuscript/03-Example.md

 ## Overview {#section-example-overview}

-The example in this chapter contains three microservices: Users can use the *order* microservice to enter new orders via a web interface.
+The example in this chapter contains three microservices: Users can enter new orders via a web interface of the *order* microservice.
 The data about the order is transferred to the *invoicing* microservice that will create an invoice and present it to the user.
 The *shipping* microservice will use the data about the order to create a